haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

 ## SeaDoc directory structure

-`/opt/seadoc-data`
+### `/opt/seadoc-data`

 Placeholder spot for shared volumes.
 You may elect to store certain persistent information outside of a container, in our case we keep various log files outside.
 This allows you to rebuild containers easily without losing important information.

-* /opt/seadoc-data/logs: This is the directory for SeaDoc logs.

-## Database used by SeaDoc

-SeaDoc used one database table `seahub_db.sdoc_operation_log` to store operation logs.
+SeaDoc logs will be storaged in `/opt/seadoc-data/logs`.